-Mimi Morris leads the team that is responsible for the day-to-day management of the Fund.
+Mimi Morris and Jeffrey Yanover jointly lead the team that is responsible for the day-to-day management of the Fund.
 Ms. Morris has served as a portfolio manager of the Fund since 2023.
+Mr. Yanover has served as a portfolio manager of the Fund since 2024.